Alegruz/alegruz.github.io/Notes/2021/November/Korean/SmoothedParticlesHydrodynamicsCuda.md

 #### Classical Mechanics: Kinematics<sup>[7](#footnote_7)</sup>

-**Kinematics** is a subfield of physics, developed in classical mechanics, that describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.
+**Kinematics** is a subfield of physics, develocityoped in classical mechanics, that describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.

-Before proceeding to the next chapter, I should mandate all the readers to read the [Velocity and speed](https://en.wikipedia.org/wiki/Kinematics#Velocity_and_speed) chapter of the wikipedia page on kinematics.
-The core concepts to understand are: *position*, *velocity*, *acceleration*, *relative position*, *relative velocity*, *relative acceleration*.
+Before proceeding to the next chapter, I should mandate all the readers to read the [velocityocity and speed](https://en.wikipedia.org/wiki/Kinematics#velocityocity_and_speed) chapter of the wikipedia page on kinematics.
+The core concepts to understand are: *positionition*, *velocityocity*, *acceleration*, *relative positionition*, *relative velocityocity*, *relative acceleration*.

 #### Classical Mechanics: Continuum Mechanics<sup>[8](#footnote_8)</sup>